 Requests to Edit Entries: If you discover a typo, factual error, etc.

-an updated version.
-Doing so would not only waste your time and money (in part because
+(Doing so would not only waste your time and money, in part because entry fees cannot

-entry fees cannot be refunded), but also would negatively impact our publisher’s
+be refunded, but would also negatively impact our publisher’s crazy-busy

-crazy-busy schedule, as well as skew our submission stats.
-Huge thanks for your
+schedule, as well as skew our submission stats.
+Huge thanks for your understanding

 Basic Formatting: 11- or 12-point, easy-to-read-onscreen font such as

 Verdana.
 At least one-inch margins.